Culturesupport/CultureSupport/README.md

 - Google
 - Apple
 - Microsoft
+- Samsung

 ----------

 - Im Full Tollerancy Use Freedom of Speech
 - Freedom to Report Criminals

+- All this Psychopathy Businesss Will Be Crime Reported to Stopp Abuse and Go Bust By Stopp Corruption Threating Me